barakdaniel1/sudoku-solver/README.md

 # Sudoku Solver - Computer Vision

-This project identifies the sudoku board, solves the sudoku, and returns the solution to the user.
+This project identifies the sudoku board within the input image, solves the sudoku, and returns the solution to the user.

 ## Run